redux-utilities/redux-actions/README.md

 Wraps a reducer so that only handles Flux Standard Actions of a certain type.

 If a single reducer is passed, it is used to handle normal actions.
 (A normal action is analogous to a resolved promise.)
-For failed actions(A failed action is analogous to a rejected promise.), it will set a default `throw` function. (only return state.)
+For failed actions(A failed action is analogous to a rejected promise.), it will set a default `throw` function. (do nothing but return state.)

 Otherwise, you can specify separate reducers for `next()` and `throw()`.
 This API is inspired by the ES6 generator interface. (ps. if you do not set `throw` property, it also use the default `throw` function.)